SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customizing CRM.web/Page Configuration/System Configuration Files/SoObjectMapping.config.md

 ## Implicit Object Mapping

-An alternative approach to adding a type in the SoObjectMapping.config file is to in code decorate the class with the SoWebObject attribute, and inherit the IWebObject interface.
-The IWebObject doesn't contain any methods that must be implemeted, it's only for discoverability purposes by the plugin system.
-The SoWebObject parameter becomes the mappingname is used to reference the control in configuration files.
+An alternative approach to adding a type in the SoObjectMapping.config file is to in code decorate the class with the **SoWebObject** attribute, and inherit the **IWebObject** interface.
+The _IWebObject_ doesn't contain any methods that must be implemented, it's only for discoverability purposes by the plugin system.
+The _SoWebObject_ parameter becomes the mappingname is used to reference the control in configuration files.

 ``` csharp
 [SoWebObject("SoDialogSimpleCard")]